 Day three: Develop trust

 You obviously know that this is their new forever home, but your rescue dog does not.
-You need to spend the first few days developing their trust in you so that they can feel comfortable and begin to understand they won’t be moved again.
+Spend the first few days developing their trust in you, so the dog feels comfortable and begins to understand it won’t be moved again.

 When you are training your new dog, make sure that you only ever use positive reinforcement.
 Never use force or get angry with your dog.
 This will help them to learn to trust you.